High School for Gifted Students, Hanoi National University of Education: PTCMedia

 PTCMedia is the official media organization of HNUE High School.
 With the mission of reporting the details of the internal academic aspect and activities of students, as well as encouraging the student connections by organizing various events, PTCMedia has always been creative and critical to bringing the best to students.
 Our initial product is PTCTimes, the newspaper of HNUE High School.
 The first issue was published in December 2006.
 There are approximately 60 pages in each issue.
 A number of pages are always devoted to difficulties in studying.
 Each newspaper has an interview with a teacher or student.
 The recreation column deals with music, games, and sport.
 Besides print media, PTC also directs and provides digital products that demonstrate all sides of HNUE High School.

 Events are an important part of PTCMedia's annual activities.
 The organization is behind the success of various events for students in all class standing.
 Fiesta A Cielo is currently the biggest event at HNUE High School, which normally lasts 2 weeks to 1 month.
 This is an opportunity for different classes to compete and have fun in sports, academics, games, and so on.
 Throughout different seasons, Fiesta A Cielo carries the virtues of a well-development environment for students, as well as representing the strength of HNUE High School students in all fields.

 PTC Media is the oldest club in CSP.

 SAGS

 SAGS is the abbreviation for "Studying Abroad for Gifted Students" - the organization concerning studying abroad orientation and English learning development.
-Founded in 2008, through six years of working seriously, enthusiastically and effectively, SAGS has created many helpful and interesting activities:
+Founded in 2008, SAGS has created many helpful and interesting activities: